 With 76% of B2B buyers reporting being more likely to share their contact information for a white paper, this content format can be great to leverage for lead generation.
 Note: make sure the topic of your white paper is something your buyers would be interested in and not simply a topic you or your marketing team wants to write about.

-Video marketing was a hot and growing trend for B2B marketers in 2018 and there are no signs of it slowing down.
-In fact, CMI’s 2019 Research Report found that the majority of B2B content marketers (64%) increased their use of audio/visual content over the past year.
-More and more people are preferring visual content over written, so consider creating client testimonials or product-focused videos to your content development efforts if you haven’t done so already.
+Video marketing continues to be a hot and growing trend for B2B marketers and there are no signs of it slowing down.
+More and more people are preferring visual content over written, so consider creating client testimonials or product-focused videos for your content development efforts if you haven’t done so already.

 Once a B2B buyer reaches the bottom of the funnel, they’re in the decision stage of the buyer’s journey.
 It’s important to remember that their readiness to decide does not guarantee that they will buy from you.
 To help influence this decision in your favor, offer product-focused, confidence-building content that highlights key benefits of your solution and addresses any lingering questions or concerns buyers may have.
 Content formats to use in the decision stage include: